dkowal/TutorApplication/README.md

 Lessons and Students stored in H2 database locally using JDBC

-Available JAR file for downloading and using on local computer
+Available JAR file for downloading and using on local computer: TutorApplication.jar